 Grief-related Support Groups (for those who have lost a child)

 The death of a baby during pregnancy or at birth is one of the most painful experiences that can happen to a family.
 Feelings of grief are often hard to deal with.
 Sometimes we need to share and know someone else understands what we are experiencing.
-United Hospital Center's bereavement support group for parents who have experienced a pregnancy or infant loss is called Embracing Invisible Wings.
+United Hospital Center's bereavement support group for parents who have experienced a loss during pregnancy or infant loss is called Embracing Invisible Wings.
 The meetings are on the third Thursday of the month, for further information please contact Lee Ann Romeo, RN, at (681) 342-4346.

 UHC Breast Cancer Support Group